Brilliant Bairstow, the all-round star

 The Yorkshire Championship-winning summers of 2014 and 2015 were particularly memorable from a domestic point of view.
 In the latter, he scored a sensational 1,108 Championship runs in only 15 innings at 92.33 with five hundreds and as many fifties.

-Bairstow, whose England debut came in ODIs in 2011, is now contracted to IPL side Punjab Kings.
+Right-handed Bairstow, whose England debut came in ODIs in 2011, has played in the IPL for Sunrisers Hyderabad and Punjab Kings.

 In 2023, he was awarded the Freedom of Bradford and played his 100th One-Day International.
-In 2024, he will almost certainly reach the same milestone in Test Matches.
+At the start of 2024, in India, he also played his 100th Test Match.

 Other Players